 Listen to their quirky ideas, it may be God's inspiration to you.
 So often, I hear Him in their words.
 Maybe it's why Christ said let the little children come, so that we adults could hear what we needed from God's heart.

-We must teach children to listen with the strength of a firm and loving parent (no playing in busy roads allowed).
-Yet, we must take the space created by curating our homes and use it to listen to our children.
+We must teach children to listen to us with the strength of a firm and loving parent (no playing in busy roads allowed).
+Yet, we must take the space created by curating our homes and use it to listen to our children as well.

 That listening is worth far more than any item that we could buy those we love.